-The latest of our step by step drum programming tutorials takes inspiration from Berghain, Ostgut Ton and the darker techno sounds of Berlin.
+The latest of our step by step drum programming tutorials takes inspiration from Berghain, Ostgut Ton and the darker sounds of Berlin techno.

 Beat Dissected is a regular series which deconstructs drum patterns, showing you how to program them in any DAW.
 Just copy the grids in your own software to recreate the loop.

 Here’s the complete beat we’ll be making this week:

 The backbone of this beat is a deep, dubby, organic kick paired with a filtered low tom sample which acts almost like a second kick drum.
 While the kick hits four-to-the-floor, the tom sounds at measures 7 and 15, with a simple variation at the end of the four bar loop.

 Our aim when choosing the two sounds is a relentless, sub-heavy backing with the disparate parts playing against each other to deliver an almost bouncy groove.
 Use a low-pass filter on either or both of the elements to keep them subby and deep.
 Click the drum grids to embiggen…